The Reef 2050 WQIP review

 The Australian and Queensland governments have committed to the UNESCO World Heritage Centre to finalise the review of the Reef 2050 WQIP by mid-2025, with updated water quality targets to 2030.

-In early 2024, a public survey was undertaken to better understand how Reef communities wanted to be involved in the review.
-This feedback has helped inform the review process and engagement activities.
+Engagement started in early 2024 with a public survey to better understand how Reef communities wanted to be involved in the review.
+This feedback helped inform the review process and engagement activities.

 The process